mannyben/environment_monitoring_circuit/README.md

 # environment_monitoring_circuit
-4 environment element measuring program for use with AtmelSAML21 and BME680 sensor This program can detect the gas(ohms), pressure(hectopascals), temperature(degrees celcius) and humidity(relative humidity), of whatever environment the cirucit is in.
+4 environment element measuring program for use with AtmelSAML21 and BME680 sensor. <br />
+This program can detect the gas(ohms), pressure(hectopascals), temperature(degrees celcius) and humidity(relative humidity),
+of whatever environment the cirucit is in.
 Measurements displayed alternate between temperature/pressure and gas/humidity.